Skip to main content

 • You are sharing code with modern ESM-first packages.

-• You need cleaner tree-shaking and explicit dependency boundaries.
+• You need cleaner tree-shaking (automatic removal of unused code) and explicit dependency boundaries.

 Template examples